Tortugas de Pacuare

 In the following list, you will find objects that you should take with you in order to make your stay in Pacuare more comfortable.
-This list is also helpful for travelling around Costa Rica.
+This list is also helpful for traveling around Costa Rica.

 - Put your stuff in plastic bags and remove the air with a straw, it is useful to organize them and if it rains, they will not get wet.

-- Black Crocs with socks (comfortable and appropriate for night patrols).
+- Black Crocs with socks (comfortable and appropriate for night patrols)

-- First Aid Kit
+- First Aid kit

 - Make a photocopy of your passport and laminate it.
 Take it with you instead of your passport when you go for a walk or go shopping.

-- Dark clothes for night patrols (lght)
+- Dark clothes for night patrols

 - Headlamp with red light (you can put a translucent red paper on it)